Solo Skydive License

 Earn Your Wings: Inside the AFF Program

-Alberta Skydive Central is a top student skydive development center within Canada.
-During the past five years, our dropzones have produced more solo student skydivers than any other skydive center in Canada.
-This is largely due to the success rate, and thus fun level, our students achieve with our program.
+Alberta Skydive Central is one of the top student skydiving centers in Canada.
+During the past five years, our dropzones have produced the second most solo student skydivers in Canada.
+This is largely due to the success rate, and fun level, our students achieve with our program.

 Ranking For Solo Licenses

 The first part of the program involves in-classroom theory, on-ground practical freefall and parachute exercises, hands-on introduction to the parachute systems, accessories, airplanes and in-depth study of freefall techniques, emergency procedures, landing patterns, airport and surrounding terrain and weather assessments.
 This is typically the bulk of the day, ranging from 5-8 hours.
 After ground school is completed, you’ll have to successfully complete the first jump course exam.
 From there, it’s time to skydive!
 Our aim is to get you in the air at least once on that first day.

 After completing the theory and on-ground practical exercises, it’s time to move to the sky!
 The program is an accelerated learning model in that you go to the top floor and get the maximum freefall on your level one jump.
 Two instructors will take a grip on you prior to jumping and maintain that grip until you open your parachute at the preplanned altitude.
 This type of instruction enables direct, in the moment feedback.
 We communicate through non-verbal means, using hand signals in freefall and a one-way radio system for parachute flight.
 For a detailed description of each level, visit Alberta Skydive Central’s Skydive School page.